 ____.
 2016b.
 The contribution of Qumran to historical Hebrew linguistics: Evidence from the syntax of participial negation.
 HTS Teologiese Studies / Theological Studies 72(4). a3150.

 ____.
 2017.
 At the interface of syntax and prosody: Differentiating left dislocated and tripartite verbless clauses in Biblical Hebrew.
 Stellenbosch Papers in Linguistics 48.
 223-238.

 Naudé, Jacobus A., Miller-Naudé, Cynthia L. and Wilson, Daniel J. 2018.
 The negative existential in non-initial position in pre-modern Hebrew.
 Presentation at International Congress of Linguists, Cape Town.

-Naudé, Jacobus A., Miller-Naudé, Cynthia L. and Wilson, Daniel J. Forthcoming.
+____.
+2019.
 Trajectories of diachronic change in Qumran Hebrew: Evidence from the negative existential in post-predicate position.
-Collins, John and Geyser-Fouche, Ananda (eds.), Peter Flint Memorial Volume.
+In Collins, John and Geyser-Fouché, Ananda (eds.), Scribal Practice, Text and Canon in the Dead Sea Scrolls: Essays in Memory of Peter Flint, 273-296.
+Studies in the Texts of the Desert of Judah.
+Leiden: Brill.

 Naudé, Jacobus A. & Rendsburg, Gary A. 2013.
 Negation: Pre-Modern Hebrew.
 Khan, Geoffrey (ed.)., Encyclopedia of Hebrew Language and Linguistics, vol. 2.
 801–811.
 Leiden: Brill.